alphagov/paas-cf/README.md

 ## Concourse credentials

-`./vagrant/deploy.sh` generates the concourse ATC password for the admin user, based on the AWS credentials, the environment name and the application name.
+The environment setup script generates the concourse ATC password for the admin user, based on the AWS credentials, the environment name and the application name.

 These credentials will also be used by the *Deployer Concourse*.